AadSama0404/TMB-CLAW/README.md

   Stores outputs such as predictions and plots.

 - `run_TMB_MTGraph.py`
-  Main script to train and evaluate TMB-MTGraph.
+  Main script to train and evaluate TMB-CLAW.

 ## Getting Started